EManifold/makers-notes/week-1.md

 - Functionality vs state - feature testing should test how whether an aspect of the code does what it's supposed to do, not the way in which it does it (state).

 **Unit Testing**
-- Unit testing is where each bit of the software is tested.
+- Unit testing is the practice of testing small pieces of code, typically individual functions, alone and isolated.
 - This prevents unexpected bugs arising later on.
 - Unit testing improves confidence in changing or mainting your code, to ensure that it's what you write to start with is not set in stone and unchangeable.
 - We use rspec to carry out unit testing.